 - I did not ask Friends Provident to set-up my whole of life policy.

-- I was told by Friends Provident that my Life Cover would pay the full amount on first death.
+- I was advised by Friends Provident that my Life Cover would pay the full amount on first death.

 - Friends Provident made me feel pressured into taking out the whole of life policy.